ColorlibHQ/gentelella/README.md

 ## Gentellela for other platforms and frameworks

 * [Gentelella on Ruby on Rails 4](https://github.com/iogbole/gentelella_on_rails) thanks to Israel Ogbole.
+* [Gentella on Smarty 3](https://github.com/microvb/otp-thing) with one time password generator, validator, and QR code generator that has no web dependencies (self-contained) in PHP thanks to MicroVB INC

 Let us know if you have done integration for this admin template on other platforms and frameworks and we'll be happy to share your work.